-There are 2 pathways if you have a complaint or objection about a medical decision.
+There are 2 pathways if you want to complain or object to a medical decision.
 The pathway depends on the reason for your complaint or objection.
+They include the:

-- Administration pathway – if you are not happy with how CASA AvMed managed your case.
+- administration pathway: if you are not happy with how CASA managed your case

-- Decision pathway – if you are not happy with the decision CASA AvMed made.
+- decision pathway: if you are not happy with the decision.

-If you're not happy with how CASA AvMed managed your case, you can follow the administration pathway.
+If you're not happy with how CASA managed your case, you can follow the administration pathway.

 For example, if you:

 - aren't happy with the way our staff dealt with you by phone or email